harishbisht29/SAS_Projects/README.md

-# Project Title
+# SAS Macros.

-One Paragraph of project description goes here
+SAS Macros to solve simple yet important problems.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+### Macros

 What things you need to install the software and how to install them